You're viewing the agent-readable version of this page. Switch to human view

 If you don't use webhooks, poll GET /v1/mailboxes/:id/emails?status=unread instead.

 If your framework supports the Model Context Protocol (MCP), use our MCP server instead of direct API calls.
-One config line gives you thirty-five email tools.
+One config line gives you fifty email tools.

 No install required.
 Connect directly to our hosted MCP server at mcp.multimail.dev.
 Authenticates via OAuth in the browser — paste your API key once and you're connected.
 Works with Claude.ai, Claude Desktop, Claude Code, and any client that supports remote MCP.